 - Uses digital tools (with the aid of the teacher) to publish his writing.

 - Research and Report: Pick a topic your child is passionate about and research it.
-Go to the library or look online together for information on that topic.
-Then work together to create an informative collage, magazine or article about that topic, using illustrations or photographs from magazines or online.
+Go to the library or look online together for information.
+Then work together to create an informative collage, magazine, or article about the chosen topic, using illustrations or photographs from magazines or online.

 - Write What You Think: Kids have very strong opinions!
-Ask your child to express her opinion about something through writing and be sure to explain reasons why she thinks this.
+Ask your child to express her opinion about something through writing and be sure to explain reasons behind her thoughts.
 Your child can then read the piece out loud to family members and take questions from the “audience.”

-- Read Other People’s Writing: Second grade is a great time for your child to start reading magazines made especially for kids such as Scholastic News.
-These often have many types of texts including narratives, fiction and non-fiction and opinion pieces.
+- Read Other People’s Writing: Second grade is a great time for your child to start reading magazines like Scholastic News that are made especially for kids.
+These often have many types of texts including narratives, fiction, non-fiction, and opinion pieces.
 Read the magazines together and talk about the articles.
 Reading these pieces will help your child become a better writer.

 In order to build math skills your 2nd grader:

 - Adds and subtracts numbers from 1-20 using mental strategies and ultimately, by the end of the year, adds two 1 digit numbers from memory.